Activity Assessors

 How to Become an Activity Assessor

-Activity Assessors are appointed by Counties through the same process as any other adult appointment, including internal checks and mandatory learning.
-To be considered as an Activity Assessor, or for review of a role as an Activity Assessor, you need to fulfil the following criteria:
+Activity Assessors are accredited by Counties.
+To be accredited as an Activity Assessor, or for accreditation review and renewal, you need to fulfil the following criteria:

-1. Technical knowledge– Hold the level of qualification, or equivalent or higher, as laid down for each activity Activity Assessor Qualifications table.
+2. Technical knowledge – Hold the level of qualification, or equivalent or higher, as laid down for each activity Activity Assessor Qualification Table in POR.
 This needs to remain current throughout your time as an Activity Assessor.

-3. Remain current and up to date – Meet the currency requirements set out in the Activity Assessor Qualifications table.
+4. Remain current and up to date – Meet the currency requirements set out in the Activity Assessor Qualification Table in POR.
 Activity Assessors must also have attended at least two days of technical updates within the last five years at the point of your appointment review.

 All Activity Assessors are required to hold a national governing body qualification, to make sure that they have the technical knowledge required for the role.
 Funding is available to assist potential County Assessors in gaining the qualifications they require.